 When evaluating whether the NRC controls a record, the following are taken into consideration: whether the licensee has intended to relinquish control of the document to the NRC; the ability of the NRC to use and dispose of the document as it sees fit; the extent to which the NRC has relied upon the document; and the degree to which the document has been integrated into the NRC’s records or files in the course of official agency business.
 As stated in Section I.B.1 of the Handbook to MD 3.1, “[t]o be under the control of the agency, the record must have come into the agency’s possession through the legitimate conduct of its official duties.”

+For the purpose of the FOIA, records include “any information that would be an agency record … when maintained by an agency in any format, including an electronic format” such as the following:

+paper records

+audiotapes

+videotapes

+TEAMS chat messages

+email

+photographs

+books

+microfiche and other machine-readable formats

 Documents, including copies of licensee, vendor, or applicant documents are considered to be in the possession and control of the NRC when they are removed from licensee, vendor, or applicant-controlled space or property, and taken into NRC custody, such as when copies or digital media containing licensee documents are taken into the resident inspector’s office or off site by an inspector.
 However, such documents reviewed electronically on a licensee, vendor, or applicant-controlled network or website, if not downloaded to an NRC controlled network or printed, are not considered to be in the possession and control of the inspector.
+Internal Form 1150, “Employee Estimate/Search in Response to FOIA Request,” can be used when collecting FOIA information from staff and to maintain a record of searches and responses.

+Any records withheld from a FOIA request must be retained for a period of 6 years from the denial date despite the disposition schedule in NUREG-0910, “NRC Comprehensive Records Disposition Schedule” (see MD 3.1, Section I.B.4.c, “Retention of Records”).
+The FOIA coordinator in your office should be contacted if there are questions about retention for records related to a FOIA request.

 02.07 Handwritten Note